Skip to main content

 • What is the item to be fabricated?

-• Will this fabrication create a single item and cost $5K or more?
+• Will this fabrication produce a single item that costs $5K or more?

 • Will the university retain the title?